 Certification refers to the confirmation of certain characteristics of a person, organization or object.
 This confirmation is often, but not always, provided by some form of external review, education, or assessment.
 One of the most common types of certification in modern society is professional certification, where a person is certified as being able to competently complete a job or task, usually by the passing of an examination.
 The purpose of any professional certification is to provide official and public recognition of an individual's competencies and capabilities in a professional subject area.
-However, it is important understand that certification is not licensing or registration and does not provide legal authority to practice a professionals practice professionalism by engaging in the conduct, purposes or qualities that characterize the profession.
+However, it is important understand that certification is not licensing or registration and does not provide legal authority to practice a profession.
+A professional engages in a profession as a means of earning a livelihood.
+Professionals practice professionalism by engaging in the conduct, purposes or qualities that characterize the profession.
 They are characterized as conforming to the standards of a profession.
 Certification is an attestation that a person has conformed to the standards of a profession.